Jamila Gilani: Early life

 Gilani was born on 5 January 1960 in Mardan, Khyber Pukhtunkhwah, Pakistan.
-Her father, Mian Farid Khan, was an active member of the Khudai Khidmatgar movement and other left oriented movements.
-His hotel well known as Mia Srai was the hub of progressive political activists.
-She got politics in inheretince from childhood due to her father's active role in politics.
+Her father, Mian Farid Khan, was an active member of the Khudai Khidmatgar movement and other left-oriented movements.
+His well known hotel, Mia Srai, was the hub of progressive political activists.
+She got politics in inheritance from childhood due to her father's active role in politics.

 Political career

 Gilani was elected to the National Assembly of Pakistan as a candidate of Awami National Party (ANP) on a seat reserved for women from Khyber Pakhtunkhwa in the 2008 Pakistani general election.

 On 12 November 2018, she left ANP in protest when the party suspended the memberships of Bushra Gohar and Afrasiab Khattak.